-Take your other half of dough and again form it into a round and place it over the top of the filling.
+Take your other half of the dough, form it into a round, and place it over the top of the filling.
 Gently press the edges together so that your filling doesn’t escape.

 Now, take your egg wash and brush it over each bomb.
-Then place them in a 350 degrees oven for about 13-15 minutes.
+Then place them in a 350 degrees F. oven for about 13-15 minutes.

 You know they’re done when they have a nice golden brown exterior.
-Don't worry if some of the filling escapes…they taste just as good!
+Don't worry if some of the filling escapes.
+They taste just as good!

 Drizzle over cherry pie bombs and watch them disappear!

 - If you’re as big a fan of cherries as we are, you may be tempted to overfill the dough.
-We don't recommend it as it tends to spill over the edge and your bombs don’t seal as well.
+We don't recommend it as it tends to spill over the edge, and your bombs don’t seal as well.